zoom-c/docs/trezor-faq/overview.rst

 Which operating systems and devices support TREZOR?
 ---------------------------------------------------

-There is full support in Windows, OS X and Linux.
+There is full support in Windows, OS X (version 10.8 and higher) and Linux.
 Support for using your TREZOR with Android devices which have USB On-The-Go (aka USB Host) support is planned in a future release.

 What kind of hardware specs does the TREZOR have?
 -------------------------------------------------